 In this article:

 Do you pay for health insurance out of pocket?
-If you have a credit card that earns cash back or other rewards, or just want some payment flexibility, you may wonder if you can use your card to cover the premiums.
+If you have a credit card that earns cash back or other rewards, or just want some payment flexibility, you may wonder if you can use your credit card to cover the premiums while searching for carriers during health insurance open enrollment.
 The answer depends on your health insurance company: Some allow health insurance to be paid for with a credit card, while others require a different form of payment.

 If your provider accepts credit cards, consider the pros and cons of this option before you pull out your card.
 While using a credit card can be convenient and even allow you to get some extra value out of the payment, it can also impact your overall credit health.